 Also, make sure you don’t have Wi-Fi, Bluetooth, GPS, or anything else on when you aren’t using it.
 Don’t allow push notifications for email updates.
 Don’t connect to a 4G LTE network when 3G will do.
 Turn your screen brightness and volume down.
 Turn vibrations off.
 Don’t use widgets or animated wallpapers.
 Whatever you do, don’t play games or watch video.

 Of course, no one really wants to hear this.
 We remember having mobile phones that handled calls and texts and nothing else.
 The battery life was amazing, comparatively speaking, but who wants to shell out hundreds of dollars for a phone that just enables calls and texts?
-What’s the point in having a smartphone if you can’t enjoy the features?
+What’s the point in having a

 What makes sense for you?